 Online LSAT Course

-- The complete set of TestMasters coursebooks delivered free via courier, including materials that contain over 6500 actual LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 7500 total)

 Weekend LSAT Course

-- Sixteen hours of live, in-class instruction.
+- Sixteen hours of classroom instruction.

 - Access to over 1300 previously released LSAT questions